VekotinVerstas/AQLoRaBurk/README.md

 #define SDS011_TXPIN 36  // Connect to SDS011 RX
 ```

+In addition:
+* Connect 5V and GND to correct pins in SDS011.
+* Connect 3V3 and GND to correct pins in BMEx80.

 # Known issues
 * LoRaWAN spreading factor is hard coded (SP7)
 * Only LoRaWAN ABP is supported.
 If you need OTAA, just implement it and make a pull request